y0g1bear/Platformer/README.md

 ## Hint

-Ggame comes with some [built in ability to detect collisions between sprites](http://brythonserver.github.io/ggame/#ggame.Sprite.collidingWithSprites), which may be useful.
+Ggame comes with a [built in ability to detect collisions between sprites](http://brythonserver.github.io/ggame/#ggame.Sprite.collidingWithSprites), which may be useful.

 ## Extra ideas